-Map-AllReduce reduces the work each user has to perform in implementing Reduce and Merge tasks.
+This primitive will reduce the work each user has to perform in implementing Reduce and Merge tasks.
 It also removes the overhead of Reduce and Merge tasks from the computations and allows the framework to perform the combine operation in the communication layer itself.

-Map-AllReduce semantics allow the implementations to optimize the computation by performing hierarchical reductions, reducing the number and the size of intermediate data communications.
-Hierarchical reduction can be performed in as many levels as needed based on the size of the computation and the scale of the environment.
+Map-AllReduce semantics allow the implementations to perform hierarchical reductions, reducing the size and the number of intermediate data communications and optimizing the computation.
+The hierarchical reduction can be performed in as many levels as needed based on the size of the computation and the scale of the environment.
 For example, first level in mappers, second level in the node and nth level in rack level, etc. The mapper level would be similar to the "combine" operation of vanilla MapReduce.
 The local node aggregation can combine the values emitted by multiple mappers running in a single physical node.
 All-Reduce combine processing can be performed in real time when the data is received.